-The CEO Fraud, also known as Business Email Compromise (BEC), is a scam where the cybercriminal impersonates the identity of an internal person in an organization.
-This way, a criminal impersonating the CEO for example, can make requests to the users of their organization by email, with the ultimate objective of making wire transfers, spreading a Ransomware attack or stealing credentials, among others.
+CEO Fraud, also known as Business Email Compromise (BEC), is a scam where the cybercriminal impersonates an internal person within an organization.
+For example, a criminal pretending to be the CEO can send email requests to users within the organization, aiming to initiate bank transfers, spread a Ransomware attack, or steal credentials, among other things.

-An incorrect configuration of your organization's email server can allow a cybercriminal to use it to send internal emails impersonating anyone in your organization and skipping security SPAM filters or SPF, DKIM and DMARC records.
+Incorrect configuration of your organization's mail server can allow cybercriminals to use it to send internal emails while impersonating anyone within your organization, bypassing security controls such as SPAM filters or SPF, DKIM, and DMARC records.

-Find out through our free tool if your organization's email server is vulnerable to the CEO Fraud.
+Find out if your organization's mail server is vulnerable to CEO Fraud through our free tool.

-Non-intrusive tests on your domain will be carried out.
-If you wish, you can enter your email server port number to run the test; otherwise, the default port of the operating system will be used.
+Non-intrusive tests will be conducted on your domain.
+You may provide a port number for your mail server for the test, or the default port of the operating system will be used.